Annotation Configuration

 Gender(String code, String description) { this.code = code; this.description = description; }

-@EnumValue // Specifies that the enum's code value will be stored in the database public String getCode() { return code; }}
+@EnumValue // Specifies that the 'code' value is stored in the database public String getCode() { return code; }}

 In the example above, the code